hannesfrank/remnote-hannes-toolbox/README.md

 As live reloading in native mode is not supported (you need to Ctrl + R the whole app) while development it is still `target: "web"`.

+Tasks:

+- [ ] Automate command composition.
+  - I wnat to move commands and and widgets to their own plugin when they are stable.
+  - To avoid having to touch `index.html` each time it should load them automatically.
+  - [ ] Add a node script that iterates `/commands` and generates a `commands.tsx` file that registers each command.
+  - [ ] Include as built step in `package.json`.
+- [ ] Figure out how to deploy a new plugin version via CLI.

 ### SDK enhancements

 - Permissions do not autoupdate when editing the manifest, need to reinstall